780-19 SHELTER ALLOWANCE

 Itemized receipts showing monthly charges are acceptable verification of the monthly charges.
 Receipts showing only an amount paid are generally not acceptable since the amount paid may include additional charges such as late fees that are not allowed.

-The following table provides examples of acceptable shelter cost verification when shelter costs are questionable.
+The following table provides examples of acceptable shelter cost verification.

 Shelter Cost